-Taeyoon Choi is an artist, a co-founder of School for Poetic Computation, a fellow at Data and Society.
-In 2018, Taeyoon is working on Distributed Web of Care and ongoing research with a critical perspective towards technology, ethics, justice and sensitivity to the concept of personhood.
+Taeyoon Choi is an artist, writer and organizer.
+He’s a co-founder of School for Poetic Computation in New York City.
+In 2019, Taeyoon is working on Distributed Web of Care with a critical perspective towards technology, ethics, justice and sensitivity to the concept of personhood.
 Sign up for his newsletter or contact email@example.com

 Taeyoon Choi is an artist, educator, and activist.
 His art involves performance, electronics, drawings, and installations that form the basis for storytelling and social practice.
 He published artists’ books, including ‘Urban Programming 101’ and ‘Anti-Manifesto.’
 Choi was an artist in residence at the Lower Manhattan Cultural Council’s Workspace, The Frank-Ratchye Studio for Creative Inquiry at Carnegie Mellon University.
 He was a fellow at the Data and Society Research Institute and Eyebeam Art and Technology Center.
 He received commissions from Art +Technology Lab, Los Angeles County Museum of Art and SeMA Biennale Mediacity Seoul.
 Choi co-founded the School for Poetic Computation in New York where he continues to organize sessions and teach classes on art and critical theory of technology.
 He collaborates with various communities to unlearn the boundaries between disability and normalcy, and enhance accessibility and inclusion.
 He’s working on Distributed Web of Care at the moment.

 Taeyoon Workshop Inc is a New York State S Corporation where Taeyoon Choi works with a team of assistants and collaborators.